 LotusWorks offers a perfect example of how to encourage cross-functional working with a view to developing employees.
 They provide employees with cross-functional training and provide opportunities for employees to undertake project assignments that release them from their current roles for a period.
 The quote below captures the organisation’s perspective on why cross-functional working opportunities are important: “Having these opportunities available to staff outside of their normal roles can offer a chance to try something new, develop skills to advance their career and/or develop specialist skillsets.”

-6. Maximize human potential
+6. Maximise human potential

 Esri Ireland also adopts the 13 behaviours of High Trust Leaders from Franklin Covey.
 They use this framework to measure a combination of character and competence type behaviours for employees.
 Furthermore, career development programs are designed to create learning pathways to develop future careers and growth aspirations, so that everyone working at Esri Ireland had the opportunity to be their best self.